sarahdobson/piv-guides/_userconfig/1_nss.md

 collection: userconfig
 permalink: userconfig/1_nss/
 ---
 If you want to automate importing CA intermediate certificates into Network Security Service (NSS) for use by Firefox, these are the steps to follow. <!--Needs more government context.
-Is this NSS = "FIPS-Mode" NSS?-->
+Is the admin automating the importing of CA intermedicate certs for the users' benefit so they don't have to do it it manually or have a problem with getting an error like "certificate expired"?
+Is this NSS = the "FIPS-Mode" NSS?-->

 ## Prerequisites